 The same is true of the Sun and the Earth and Moon and the other planets and their moons.
 We can imagine the Earth (shown in blue) as being in or at any rate near the middle of the Celestial Sphere: whichever direction we look in from the Earth we shall see lots of stars.
 But if we look in the direction of the Sun or Moon or any of the other planets or their moons, behind what we see will always be the celestial equivalent of a footballer in a blue shirt.

-The constellations which lie on the ecliptic make up the zodiac.This picture shows just the Earth (in blue) the Sun (in yellow) and Mars (in red).
+The constellations which lie on the ecliptic make up the zodiac, from the Greek word for animal, (hence of course zoo) because the Greeks had given them all the names of animals, although today we use the Roman names.This picture shows just the Earth (in blue) the Sun (in yellow) and Mars (in red).

-As the Earth moves round the Sun the Sun moves through the whole Zodiac in a year, on 1st January it will be in Capricorn and on 1st July it will be in Cancer.
+As the Earth moves round the Sun the Sun moves through the whole Zodiac in a year, so if today the Sun is in Taurus in six months time it will be in Scorpio.
 The planets also move through the Zodiac but because both they and the Earth are moving their motions through it are more complicated, this is discussed on the later Page on Mars.

 The Sun must be on the ecliptic, and the Moon and Planets must be on or very close to it, so if you visualise the path that the Sun takes through the sky during the day the Moon and planets must follow the same path at night.